-Election of a director requires the affirmative vote of the holders of a plurality of votes represented by the shares in attendance or represented by proxy at the Annual Meeting and entitled to vote on the election of directors.
-The three persons receiving the greatest number of votes at the Annual Meeting shall be elected as Class I directors.
+Election of a director requires the affirmative vote of the holders of a plurality of votes represented by the shares present or represented by proxy at the Annual Meeting and entitled to vote on the election of directors.
+The two persons receiving the greatest number of votes at the Annual Meeting shall be elected as Class II directors.
 Neither "broker non-votes" nor abstentions will affect the outcome of the voting on this proposal.

-THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE ELECTION TO THE BOARD OF EACH OF THE CLASS I DIRECTOR NOMINEES.
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE ELECTION TO THE BOARD OF EACH OF THE CLASS II DIRECTOR NOMINEES.